A fully redesigned Go-California.com will launch soon. Watch for it!

 The Mainland

-Located in the city of Ventura, the Robert J. Lagomarsino Visitor Center is the park’s primary mainland headquarters.
+Located in the city of Ventura, the Robert J. Lagomarsino Visitor Center is the park's mainland headquarters.
 Open year-round from 8:30 to 5:00, the center features a museum, living tidepool exhibit, three-dimensional models of all the park islands, 25-minute film, interactive exhibits, and a tower with telescopes for viewing the islands.
 A picnic area and outdoor native plant garden round out the facilities here.

 A number of special programs also take place at the visitor center.
 Every Tuesday and Thursday from Memorial Day through Labor Day, rangers conduct a live underwater video program from Anacapa Island.
 This unique program features an interpretive dive through one of the most diverse ecosystems in the world, the kelp forest.
 Visitors may view this program without ever getting their feet wet from the visitor center.